sadanandpai/javascript-code-challenges/challenges/functions.md

 ```

 ###### Notes
-Though the keys of arguments object looks like numbers, "arguments" is not an array.
+Though the keys of arguments object look like numbers, "arguments" is not an array.
 Arrow functions will not have arguments object

 ###### References
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments